Scaffolding Encyclopedia

 Standards are commonly made out of either painted steel, galvanized steel or aluminum, based on the requirements of the scaffold.

-Ledgers (Runners)
+What Are Ledgers (Runners) in Scaffolding?

 scaffolding part ledgers